deletedcu/angular-demo/lectures/day-1/04-angular-components.md

   WARNING Service is generated but not provided, it must be provided to be used
 ```

-Our generator created our service and a test file for the service.
+Our generator created our service and a test file for it.
 It's also warning us that we still need to **provide** our service to use it.
 Let's go ahead and do that.

 You may have noticed an empty **providers** array property in our **app.module** when we first looked at it.
 If we add a reference to our service class to our array...